coderbasket/TextBlockFX.UWP/README.md

 ### Write Your Own Effect

-* Define a new effect class and implement the `ITextEffect` interface.
+* Define a new effect class and implement the `ITextEffectAnimated` for CanvasAnimationControl (USED GPU), `ITextEffect` for CanvasControl (NORMAL MEMORY) interface.
 * Draw the text by using Win2D API.